Microsoft Fiscal Year 2017 Fourth Quarter Earnings Conference Call

 also does it include or exclude LinkedIn contributions for the current period?
 And just finally I’m wondering,

-you help us just with the year-over-year growth of the expiry base for the September quarter?
-I’m not sure
+help us just with the year-over-year growth of the expiry base for the September quarter?
+I’m not sure if you

 AMY HOOD: Okay.
 You’re right, Mark.
 It’s not exactly if I said is the Q3 from three years

 ago exactly the expiry base.
 It’s not exactly.
 But it’s directionally.
 And so that’s a good example

 to say, you know, every three years tends to be the length of our agreements and so you do tend to see that repeated.

 And so that’s what we mean by sort of the record or the largest expiry base.
 And that is the pattern.

 In terms of LinkedIn having any impact, it did not.
 So that is the cleanest way to think about that number.

 ROSS MCMILLAN, RBC: Thanks very much and my congratulations, as well.